B-Anupam/B-Anupam/README.md

 ### Hi there 👋

-I am Anupam Bhatt currently pursuing my B.Tech in Computer Science and Engineering from GITS Udaipur.
-I am a software developer intern at Sanskrut Corporation.
-I love exploring new technolgies, involving in communities and building real world solutions using technology.
+I am Anupam Bhatt a software developer who loves exploring new technologies, involving in communities, and building real-world solutions using technology.

 **Technologies:**